-- 35.Use scp to copy the Spnego keytab file to every node in the cluster on which Ranger Admin and the load-balancer are installed.
-Verify that the /etc/security/keytabs/spnego.service.keytab file is present on all Ranger Admin and load-balancer hosts. - 36.On the Ambari dashboard, select Ranger > Configs > Advanced, then select Advanced ranger-admin-site.
-Set the value of the ranger.spnego.kerberos.principal property to .
+- 35. Use scp to copy the Spnego keytab file to every node in the cluster on which Ranger Admin and the load-balancer are installed.
+Verify that the /etc/security/keytabs/spnego.service.keytab file is present on all Ranger Admin and load-balancer hosts. - 36.
+Configure the Ranger HA Keytab file.